LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_attr->ownerElement()

-   Returns the element node which owns the attribute or "null" if the attribute is not in use.
+   Returns the element node that owns the attribute or "null" if the attribute is not in use.

 .. member:: xml_attr->value()::string